oussamalakhdar/KubeShop-Microservices/README.md

 - **Problem-Solving Skills:** Tackle real-world issues that arise in complex, distributed systems, enhancing your debugging and problem-solving abilities.

-# Getting Started

-To Run this project, please use the following steps

 ## Prerequisites
 - [Minikube](https://minikube.sigs.k8s.io/docs/start/) - A local Kubernetes cluster environment.